jannepaakkari/StyleRemover-for-ViolentMonkey/README.md

 # StyleRemover-for-ViolentMonkey
 Script for ViolentMonkey extension (https://violentmonkey.github.io/).
+Possibly works with little to no changes with similar extension i.e. tampermonkey, greasemonkey etc.

 # Possible use cases
 - You could want remove specific classNames on websites for debug purposes.
 You can of course use debug tool, but on some cases this may be faster and more effective tool.